iOSDecrypted/Telegram-iOS/README.md

 ```
 openssl rand -hex 8
 ```
 2. Create a new Xcode project.
-Use `Swiftgram` as the Product Name.
+Use `SGEnhance` as the Product Name.
 Use `org.{identifier from step 1}` as the Organization Identifier.
 3. Open `Keychain Access` and navigate to `Certificates`.
 Locate `Apple Development: your@email.address (XXXXXXXXXX)` and double tap the certificate.
 Under `Details`, locate `Organizational Unit`.
 This is the Team ID.
 4. Edit `build-system/template_minimal_development_configuration.json`.
 Use data from the previous steps.